iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> High battery usage.
+No off button.
+Needs an auto off geofence option so it doesn't kill the battery at home.<br> :date: __2020-07-27 03:55:11__

+> Drains my battery!
+Hardly lasts half a day now.
+But because of my work I feel it important to have this app on my phone.<br> :date: __2020-07-27 03:04:59__

+> Was excited for the app, until i find out it only records ppl in contact longer than 15min.
+Thats bs and useless, it takes less than 15seconds to infect someone.
+Uninstalled, thx.
+With so few people downloading this app, having this on my phone is a joke.
+Update: i have been getting spam calls nonstop since i provided my phone # for this app, is my info really secure???<br> :date: __2020-07-23 00:29:15__

+> What the hell....blue tooth.....use something else....not a battery eater.....there better tracking and tracing in Facebook....or my cellphone Waste of tax money<br> :date: __2020-07-22 04:24:01__

+> Finally figured out what was draining my battery...this app!!
+Using almost 10 times the battery that my social media apps use, combined!<br> :date: __2020-07-21 21:54:53__

 > Battery Drain!
 Went into work with 96% battery.
 After 5 hours of no use my phone was dead when it would normally be in the low 90s - high 80s depending on I my data was turn on or not.<br> :date: __2020-07-15 20:19:47__

-> As other's have pointed out battery drain is horrendous.
-Unfortunately until the government make facemasks, RFID tagging and health passports mandatory I guess it's the best we have to protect us all from COVID.
-According to the WHO half a million have died from COVID-19.
-The WHO also say FOUR MILLION have died from alcoholism!
-With that in mind, perhaps the app could also be used to help prevent alcoholics buying alcohol?
-After all, alcohol is killing 8 times as many people as COVID.<br> :date: __2020-07-14 03:57:32__

 > I tried to get the code numerous times and it never works.
 Waist of time<br> :date: __2020-07-13 13:23:47__